tospe/Promofier/README.md

 python3 train.py
 ```

-The model will be `./model/faster-rcnn-promos.pt`
+The model will be3 `./model/faster-rcnn-promos.pt`

 __Model Inference__